15 Best Winter Hikes in Kananaskis and Canmore

 Ha Ling Peak is impossible to miss from Downtown Canmore and is the most famous peak in the area to climb.
 Nearly every local in town has likely clambered up to its peak, and over the years, it has grown to be one of the most popular hikes in the Canadian Rockies.

 While Ha Ling’s peak may look daunting from Canmore, the hike up the backside is not much more than a physical challenge.
 If you want to bag a mountain summit in the winter, Ha Ling is a good option.
-Though be forewarned, it is the most challenging hike on this list and crosses a few avi paths on the way up.
+Though forewarned, it is the most challenging hike on this list and crosses a few avi paths on the way up.

 Many choose to hike up Ha Ling for sunrise in the winter, as you’ll see the gorgeous alpine glow on a clear winter day.
-If you’re up for a bit of challenge, you’ll love this summit.
+If you’re up for a bit of a challenge, you’ll love this summit.
 Don’t forget warm clothes and microspikes!

 Hiking in Kananaskis Winter Safety

-- Check Alberta Parks and Avalanche.ca for up to date details on trail conditions and the avalanche forecast.
+- Check Alberta Parks and Avalanche.ca for up-to-date details on trail conditions and the avalanche forecast.

 - Don’t forget the bear spray.
 Just because there’s snow on the ground doesn’t mean the bears are tucked in, sleeping for the winter.
 Bears can awaken at any time.